Name: Stephanie Brown

 Are you writing a thesis?
 What is your topic and why did you choose it?

 I am not writing a thesis, but I had the opportunity last summer to work with the Joint Center for Housing Studies and NeighborWorks America to conduct significant independent research and then present that research at a conference, policy briefing, and a final paper for publication.
 I focused on case studies of two different neighborhoods—one in Boston and one in DC—which were undergoing what many considered to be gentrification.
-I was looking to identify strategies that leaders throughout the community could use to strength and unite a neighborhood in transition to produce equitable and productive outcomes for the entire community.
+I was looking to identify strategies that leaders throughout the community could use to strengthen and unite a neighborhood in transition to produce equitable and productive outcomes for the entire community.
 This came largely out of my own experience living in a very poor neighborhood as a well-employed college graduate and the questions I wrestled with about the how and why of my living there.

 What has been your favorite class or project?
 Why?